Kilonova and progenitor properties of merger-driven gamma-ray bursts: Analysis of electromagnetic counterparts

 \subsection{Inference of progenitor properties}

 The origin of GW170817 was well-established due to the coalescence of two neutron stars and allowed measurement of the binary properties \citep{Abbott2017ApJ,Abbott2017PhRvL}.
 However, because of the rarity of other coincident EM observations from GW detected binary mergers, performing a complete (GW+EM) inference for any other case is not possible.
 Therefore, in the absence of GW information, the inferred best-fit KN properties from the EM counterpart modeling can be linked to likely progenitor properties.
-We select the most-favored model for each GRB (see \secref{Results}) and perform inference of binary progenitor properties with \texttt{NMMA}.
-We take advantage of the accurately measured redshift and provide a small random uniform prior for the luminosity distance, centered around the observed value to mimic the GW priors, see \tabref{tab:All_Binary_Results}.
+We selected the most-favored model for each GRB (see \secref{Results}) and performed an inference of the binary progenitor properties with \texttt{NMMA}.

-Our methodology is identical to the one used in \citet{Pang2023NatCo} (see also \citep{Coughlin2019MNRAS,Dietrich2020Sci}), where the binary progenitor properties are inferred from the KN ejected mass by comparison with expectations obtained from a given set of EOS and the associated probability, with prior on the component masses \citep[][and references therein]{Pang2023NatCo}.
-These are incorporated in \texttt{NMMA} via phenomenological relations \citep{Kruger2020PhRvD,Dietrich2020Sci} and built on an EOS set which takes into account astrophysical constraints from neutron star observations combined with constraints from nuclear theory and heavy-ion collision experiments \citep{Huth2022Nature}.
+Our methodology is identical to \citet{Pang2023NatCo} (see also \citep{Coughlin2019MNRAS,Dietrich2020Sci}).
+Hence, we only report a brief overview here.
+We started by constructing GW priors, where we utilized the accurately measured redshift (see \tabref{tab:All_KN_Results}) and provide a small uniform prior for the luminosity distance ($D_{\rm L}$) as $\mathcal{U} \in[D_{\rm L}^{\,-}, D_{\rm L}^{\,+}]$ (see \tabref{tab:All_Binary_Results}).
+The priors for individual neutron star mass are $M_{\rm NS} \in [1.0,M_{\rm TOV}\footnote{$M_{\rm TOV}$ is the Tolman-Oppenheimer-Volkoff mass \citep{Oppenheimer1939PhRv}. }]\,M_{\odot}$ that depend on a given EOS \citep[see][]{Kruger2020PhRvD,Dietrich2020Sci} and the prior black hole mass span $M_{\rm BH}\in[3.0,20.0]\,M_{\odot}$, where the dependence on $R_{\rm ISCO}(\chi_{\rm eff})$\footnote{The spin-dependent radius of the innermost stable circular orbit of the black hole.}, is included through a prior on the effective spin $\chi_{\rm eff}\in[-0.9,0.9]$.
+Thus, these priors are directly derived from binary masses and spins for a given set of EOSs.
+For the EOS, the prior weights are based on astrophysical, theoretical, and experimental constraints, as also noted \citep[see][]{Huth2022Nature}.